 - Quality Improvement Organizations (QIOs)

-- Differentiate insurance plans, entitlement programs, and reimbursement methodologies.
+- Distinguish insurance plans, entitlement programs, and reimbursement methodologies.

-- Differentiate the Medicare and Medicaid payment systems for the following settings:
+- Distinguish the Medicare and Medicaid payment systems for the following settings:

 - Inpatient (acute hospital)

 - Hospital outpatient